ecobee/nodejs-gcloud-pubsub-module/README.md

 ### Subscribing to topics

 To subscribe to pubsub message topics we leverage a custom NestJS Microservice.
-This has the benefit of allowing us to decorate our controllers as we would for starndard HTTP requests.
+This has the benefit of allowing us to decorate our controllers as we would for standard HTTP requests.

 Using a Microservice alongside HTTP can be accomplished by creating a Hybrid NestJS application.
 Refer to [this example](https://github.com/nestjs/nest/blob/master/sample/03-microservices/src/main.ts) to see how this is accomplished.